UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/transfers/overview/index.md

 1. Small Transfers: For small data transfers the [web portal](https://ood.hpc.arizona.edu) offers the most intuitive method.
 2. Transfers <100GB: we recommend sftp, scp or rsync using ```filexfer.hpc.arizona.edu```.
 3. Transfers (>100GB), transfers outside the university, and large transfers within HPC: we recommend using Globus (GridFTP).

+## Best Practices

+* **Limit file copy sessions**

+	You share bandwidth with others.
+Two or three scp sessions are probably ok; > 10 is not.

+* **Consolidate files**

+	If you are transferring many small files, consider collecting them in a [tarball](https://www.freecodecamp.org/news/how-to-compress-files-in-linux-with-tar-command/) first.

 ## Transfer Software Summary